NRG (South Korean band): 2001–2005: Return with Hit Song, first number-one song, and New Radiancy 6 Group

 1 year and six months after the release of Sorrow, NRG returned with their fifth album Hit Song in February 2003.
 The album accumulated over 300,000 pre-orders in China, and had sold 130,000 copies domestically by May.
 Its lead single, "Hit Song", earned the group their first ever #1 win on a music program—during the ceremony, the members dedicated their win to Kim Hwan-sung.
 The song "Forgiveness" also gained popularity, and the group promoted both it and "Hit Song" at once.
 They were also named in the Teen's Choice Top 10 Singers at the MBC Gayo Daejejeon (then the Top 10 Singer's Song Festival) music awards, where recordings of Hwansung accompanied their performance.

 On April 30, 2004, NRG released their sixth album New Radiancy 6 Group.
 The title track, "Hurray for a Virile Son of Korea," was written and composed by Myunghoon for the 2004 Athens Olympics and placed 4th in the pop charts as the event neared.
-The following month, the group held a special performance for the Korean Olympic athletes at the Taereung Athletics Village on May 19, in response to the title track's popularity among the athletes.
-As a result of a vote held by Coca-Cola, Sungjin and Sunghoon were selected as torch bearers for the Olympic torch relay.
+The following month, the group held a special performance for the Olympic athletes at the Taereung Athletics Village on May 19, in response to the title track's popularity among the athletes.
+As a result of Chosen by Coca-Cola, Sungjin and Sunghoon were selected as torch bearers for the Olympic torch relay.

 Despite the popularity of "Hurray for a Virile Son of Korea", the group's sixth album did not do well in sales, perceived to be from the album's similarities to Hit Song, which underwhelmed the public.